atiflatif3452/Hydroinformatics2025/README.md

 Code for 2025 Hydroinformatics Class
 * Write some code
 * Commit with a good descriptive message

-1.This is a Numbered list
+1. This is a Number list
-2.This is another item
+2. This is another item